View Map

 Feast on one of The Rusty Oven's cheesy pizzas.

-Arnold’s Hotel has been on the go for four generations and is right in the middle of the village, with a lively casual restaurant, Café Arnou, downstairs.
-There’s outdoor dining in the summer, too.
-Breac House is a slick, Scandi-style guesthouse on the outskirts of town, with views over the water from the full-length windows or private terraces.
+Arnold’s Hotel has been on the go for four generations and is right in the middle of the village, with a cocktail bar and a restaurant that does fun themed nights select Fridays throughout the year.
+Meanwhile, Breac House is a slick, Scandi-style guesthouse on the outskirts of town, with views over the water from the full-length windows or private terraces.

 Croithlí (Crolly)